We're here to help.

 https://www.kdads.ks.gov/licensing-policy/health-occupations-credentialing

-To meet field placement requirements for licensure as a Speech-Language Pathologist in Kentucky, an individual must complete: - degree requirements, including a supervised direct clinical practicum with individuals presenting with a variety of disorders of communications and swallowing
+To meet field placement requirements for licensure in this location, an individual must successfully complete: - degree requirements, including a supervised direct clinical practicum with individuals presenting with a variety of disorders of communications and swallowing

 Licensure and certification requirements vary by state and may differ based upon the prior education and experience of the individual.
 Students are advised to contact the agency in the state in which they intend to pursue licensure to determine/confirm whether the course or program meets requirements for professional licensure in that state.
 If you wish to review your state’s licensure and certification requirements, the agency contact in your current location is: